2009–10 Top League

 The 2009–10 Top League was the seventh season of Japan's domestic rugby union competition, the Top League.
-The Toshiba Brave Lupus defeated Sanyo Wild Knights by 6–0 in the final of the Microsoft Cup to claim their fifth Top League championship.
+The Toshiba Brave Lupus defeated the Sanyo Wild Knights by 6–0 in the final of the Microsoft Cup to claim their fifth Top League championship.

 The Top League is a semi-professional competition which is at the top of the national league system in Japan, with promotion and relegation between the next level down.